stuarthayhurst/alphabetical-grid-extension/README.md

   - [Documentation](docs/CONTRIBUTING.md#documentation-changes), [code](docs/CONTRIBUTING.md#code-changes), [translations](docs/CONTRIBUTING.md#translations) and UI improvements are all welcome!

 ## Bug reporting / debugging:
-  - If you were simply told "Error" while installing, reboot and if there's still an issue
+  - If you were simply told "Error" while installing, reboot and see if there's still an issue
     - When installing an extension from GNOME's extension site, this is normal
   - A log of what the extension is doing is very helpful for fixing issues
   - The extension logs to the system logs when enabled, which can be accessed with `journalctl /usr/bin/gnome-shell`